 3. Guard The Digits

 In the grand scheme of things, a frayed cord may not seem like much more than a petty irritant, but exposed wires on phone chargers can be a dangerous proposition, causing minor shocks and even, in the extremely rare case, death by electrocution.
 These fun iPhone cable bites will protect your screen junkie and provide some cuteness at the same time, and they're just a few bucks a pop.
-Choose their favorite animal (we’re partial to the penguins and the pandas ourselves), or grab a set and let them change things up as the mood strikes.
+Choose their favorite animal (we’re partial to the penguins ourselves), or grab a set and let them change things up as the mood strikes.

 Dreams Cable Bites, from $3; amazon.com.